 Fortunately, nerve damage is rare and can be prevented by careful techniques.

-Are dental implants a permanent solution?
+Are dental implants a definitive solution?

 The implant fixture is considered to be the most predictably reliable solution for tooth replacement as long as it placed in the correct position.

 Sometimes, during a regular review you may find that extra work or maintenance needs to be done to the implant superstructure.
 Most restorations will require some degree of maintenance and sometimes replacement over a period of time.

 Anyone over 20 years of age in reasonable health who wants to replace missing teeth.
 You need a certain amount of bone and of bone quality in the area of the missing teeth to provide for the osseointegration of the implants.
 Sometimes added bone is necessary.

 Schedule a consultation with your dentist to see if you fulfil the general requirements and how this treatment may be made possible for you.

 Research over the last 35 years has shown a 98 percent success rate for bridge work performed on the lower jaw and 95 percent success in the upper jaw.
 In recent years performing single tooth replacements has become very popular and useful.